-To meet the ongoing needs of the Tweed community, now and into the foreseeable future, Council actively operates three sites:
+To meet the ongoing needs of the Tweed community, now and into the future, Council actively operates 3 sites:

 - Tweed Lawn Cemetery